-WHAT IS NEGATIVE LIEN?
+WHAT IS A NEGATIVE LIEN?

-When goods and securities are in possession of borrowers creditor obtains an undertaking from the borrower that he will not create any charge on those securities without the prior permission of the creditor this kind of lien is called as a negative lien.
+When goods and securities are in possession of the borrowers creditor obtains an undertaking from the borrower that he will not create any charge on those securities without the prior permission of the creditor this kind of lien is called a negative lien.

-Under the negative lien, the Banker does not get right to keep any asset of the borrower.
+Under the negative lien, the Banker does not get the right to keep any asset of the borrower.
 The Borrower gives a statement to the Banker that his assets mentioned therein are free from any charge or hindrance.
 The borrower might sometime be having non-encumbered assets which are not charged to the bank as security.
 The borrower is thus free to deal with these assets and might even sell them if he so desires.

 The arrangement is normally drafted in the form of an agreement.
 The banker cannot directly realize hid debts from such assets.
 However, the interests of the banker are protected to a certain extent.

-Thus, in simple words Negative lien is in the form of a personal assurance or undertaking which has binding effect but confers no right on the bank to proceed against the property itself and thus creates no encumbrance or charge on the property.
+Thus, in simple words Negative lien is in the form of a personal assurance or undertaking which has a binding effect but confers no right on the bank to proceed against the property itself and thus creates no encumbrance or charge on the property.

 It should be noted that in case of banking and finance transactions,the loan agreement & certain security documents such as deed of hypothecation or deed of mortgage also contain a ‘negative lien’ over the assets charged or secured in terms of such deed.
 Considering the above, while registering the charge created vide such deeds should also have a specific mention of the negative lien over the assets created so as to register the negative lien.